Parents Planning for SchoolBack to Category View

 - Food Allergy Safety - It's A Matter of FAACT!

-- Visit the FAACT Education Resource Center for additional information, resources, and downloads.
+- Visit FAACT's Education Resource Center for additional information, resources, and downloads.

-- Visit FAACT's Civil Rights Advocacy section for additional information about school plans.
+- Visit FAACT's Civil Rights Advocacy Resource Center for additional information about school plans.

 - Share information about FAACT and any local food allergy support groups in your area.